felixb/ub0rlogg0r/README.md

 To migrate to this library you need to:

  1. Change the imports from android.util.Log to de.ub0r.android.logg0r.Log
- 2. Use the new method parameters instead of concating strings in your app
+ 2. Use the new method parameters instead of concatenating strings in your app

 A simple sed like this should do the work: